Cookies on this website

 Information for researchers:

-For each data resource held within the department (eg cohort study, randomised trial or meta-analysis), a named principal investigator is responsible for maintaining up-to-date details of the following on the department’s website:
+For each data resource held within the department (eg cohort study, randomised trial or meta-analysis), a named principal investigator is responsible for providing up-to-date details of the following to be shown on the department’s website:

-• Access policy and procedures: All policies governing access to data for particular studies are consistent with the department’s overall guidelines, which will include a requirement that all requests for data access from external researchers receive a reply within four weeks.
+• Access policy and procedures: All policies governing access to data for particular studies are consistent with the department’s overall guidelines, which will include a requirement that all requests for data access from external researchers receive an initial reply within an agreed timeline e.g. 6 weeks (although for some studies this may be longer e.g. if steering committee approval is required for a trial).

-• Data sharing statistics: This will include the numbers of applications, data sets provided, collaborative analyses conducted, and resultant publications.
+• Data sharing statistics: This will include the numbers of applications, and datasets provided (which will be displayed at the department level on the website).

 Requirements for accessing individual participant data (IPD)

-Those wishing to access IPD must meet the following criteria:
+Those wishing to access our data must meet the following criteria:

 • Applicant and their institution: the applicant must be a bona fide researcher registered with an appropriate institution;